Skip to content

 How long is the certification valid for?

-The validity of the course is 3 years after its successful completion.
+The validity of the course is three years after its successful completion.
 Thereafter, successful completion of the re-training course renews the certificate for another three years.
-Refresher training is only available for those who have completed the two modules of a program offered by an approved training provider.
-The same approved providers also offer refresher training courses.
+Refresher safety training is only available for those who have completed the two modules of an approved program offered by an approved working height training provider.
+The same approved providers also offer refresher training courses that meet training standards set by regulatory authorities.
 The eligibility status of certification can be checked here.

-Once training is completed through an approved training provider, the person receives proof of completion; also available from the Ministry of Labour, Training and Skills Development or SkillsPass™ through a secure account which is easy to set up.
+Once training is completed through an approved training provider, the person receives proof of completion.
+This proof is also available from the Ontario Ministry of Labour, Training and Skills Development or SkillsPass™ through a secure account, which is easy to set up.

 Replacing lost certification